Our Nursing Philosophy

 Current members include:

-- Dina Frutos, MS, MBA, Ph.D., SNHU-COCE Associate Dean of Business Programs,
+- Dina Frutos, MS, MBA, Ph.D., Assistant Professor-Department of Economics and Business at Saint Anselm College

 - Joni Spring, MS, RN, CENP, Vice President of Patient Care Services and Chief Nursing Officer of Elliot Health System, Manchester, N.H.

 - Kate Collopy, Ph.D., RN, Director of Nursing Education, Research & Innovation at Wentworth Douglass Hospital in Dover, N.H.